 Most DPA providers require you to work with one of their participating lenders and provide a long list of lenders to choose from on their website.
 The lender can help you determine if DPA is right for you and what type.

--Sarah Ellinor at Texas State Affordable Housing Corporation
+Sarah Ellinor from Texas State Affordable Housing Corporation

 What are your top three tips for finding the best mortgage lender?